gexahedron/graph-book/notes/counterexamples.md

 DONE (not by me): Problem 3.8.
 Is the Petersen graph the only snark which does not have an even cycle double cover?
+    - Corollary 5.16.
+All cyclically 4-edge connected cubic graphs on n  36 vertices, except the Petersen graph, have an even cycle double cover
     - counterexamples here
     - Odd 2-factored snarks
     - https://www.sciencedirect.com/science/article/pii/S0195669813002321